 - Matches should be booked only for the current month.
 Opponents change from month to month as boxes are re-calibrated based on points accumulated.
 The top two players move to the upper box, the bottom two move to the box below, and the middle player remains.
 In event of a tie of total points between players in the same box, the Socials Director will determine the placement of players based on a number of factors, including if points awarded are default points versus earned from games played, or the outcome of the previous match between the two players.

 - Length of match: Each match is a 45-minute pro-set (first to win eight games, with a two-game differential).
 If the match is tied at seven games apiece, a 12-point tiebreak is played to a two-point advantage.

 - Lateness (based on the Court Managers’ office clock): If an opponent is late by five minutes or less, they begin the match down one game.
 If they are between five to 10 minutes late, they begin the match down two games.
 If they are over 10 minutes late, a default loss is recorded.

-- Serves: First in, to a maximum of five attempts, on the first two points of the match.
+- Serves: Each player gets first in, to a maximum of five attempts, for their first two service points.

 - Deuces: One deuce only.
 The next deuce is sudden death.

 - Point system: Points will be assigned automatically by the system when scores are entered under: Tennis Ladder > Enter Score tab.

 - Cancellations: If a game is cancelled with less than 24 hrs notice, it will be considered a defaulted match.